arco-design/arco-design-vue/packages/web-vue/components/trigger/README.en-US.md

 The popup box is mounted on the `body` element by default.
 If you want to modify the mounted element, you can use the `popup-container` attribute to specify it.
 At the same time, you need to pay attention to ensure that the location of the mounted element can be accurately located.
 Generally, you can Add `position: relative` style for mount elements.

 In the micro-frontend project, it is necessary to ensure that the mounting position of the sub-application is accurate, you can add `position: relative` to the `body` style of the sub-application

+### scroll trigger container

+By default, the component only listens to the scrolling event of `window`, and does not listen to the scrolling of the internal `div`, and the function similar to `scroll-to-close` will only take effect on the scrolling of `window`.
+You can support scroll event listening on the parent `div` element by enabling the `update-at-scroll` attribute.